berra-dogan/Parallel-Crawler/README.md

 Berra Dogan
 Remi Guillou

-Note: ChatGBT was used for documentation and utilizing new libraries (e.g. GraphViz).
+Note: ChatGBT was used for documentation, implementation of unused hashsets for benchmarking, and utilizing new libraries (e.g. GraphViz).